mrzero0nol/Farqon-VisionAI-/README.md

     *   **Build command:** This should typically be `npm run build` or `next build`.
     *   **Build output directory:** For Next.js with App Router, Cloudflare's Next.js preset usually handles this correctly (it's not just a static `out` folder unless you've configured `output: 'export'` in `next.config.js`).
 7.  **Set Environment Variables:**
-    *   In the "Environment variables (advanced)" section of your Cloudflare Pages project settings, add all the necessary environment variables:
+    *   In the "Environment variables (advanced)" section of your Cloudflare Pages project settings (under "Settings" -> "Environment variables"), add all the necessary environment variables for both "Production" and "Preview" environments if needed:
         *   `NEXT_PUBLIC_FIREBASE_API_KEY`
         *   `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`
         *   `NEXT_PUBLIC_FIREBASE_PROJECT_ID`